Frequently Asked Questions?

 If you decide to train with us, not only will your dog develop better manners, but you will learn a great deal about how your dog thinks.
 This gives you the ability to know when and how to respond using various tools.
 The better you communicate with your dog, the more you can include them in your daily routine and trust they’ll listen to you when needed.

 At San Antonio Dog Training Co. we believe that training should be a positive experience for both you and your dog.
-Our philosophy for training and dog boarding in San Antonio, TX is that positive reinforcement is a very important part of good behavior.
+Our philosophy for training in San Antonio, TX is that positive reinforcement is a very important part of good behavior.

 When you bring your pooch to San Antonio Dog Training they’ll be in a safe environment that’s focused on improving their comfort and situational awareness.
 Dogs of all ages can benefit from working with our caring, highly skilled trainers.
 Once your dog has completed their obedience training you can expect them to be better listeners that are able to cope and behave even in stressful situations.